Lohithasunkara/url-shortener/README.md

 ---

 ## 👨‍💻 Author
-Built with ❤️ using Python & Flask
+Built using Python & Flask